-This information will help you understand why activity is important while your child is in the hospital, and what you and your child’s physical therapist (PT) and occupational therapist (OT) can do to help.
+This information will help you understand why activity is important during your child’s stem cell transplant and what your child’s healthcare team can do to help.

-Activity is important for children of all ages.
+Physical activity is important for children of all ages.
 Infants and young children learn new skills by exploring their surroundings and by playing with their family and toys.
-Preschool children learn new gross and fine motor skills and how to interact with other children.
-School-aged children improve their balance and coordination each day, and they learn to perform more complex movements.
+Preschool children learn how to interact with other children.
+School-aged children improve their balance and coordination by being active every day.

 It’s important for your child to keep developing these skills.
 The goals of the rehab team during your child’s hospital stay are to: